zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### z/OSMF JSON Web Tokens Support

-Your z/OSMF instance can be enabled to support JWT tokens as described at [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
+For information about how to enable your z/OSMF instance to support JWT tokens, see [Enabling JSON Web Token support](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zos.v2r4.izua300/izuconfig_EnableJSONWebTokens.htm).
-In this case, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
+When JWT tokens are enabled for your z/OSMF instance, the Zowe API ML uses this JWT token and does not generate its own Zowe JWT token.
 All authentication APIs, such as `/api/v1/gateway/login` and `/api/v1/gateway/check` function in the same way as without z/OSMF JWT.
 The `zowe-setup-certificates.sh` stores the z/OSMF JWT public key to the `localhost.keystore.jwtsecret.pem` that can be used for JWT signature validation.

 ### API ML truststore and keystore